Is it safe to enter a writing contest? (video)

 *

-If you’d like to learn more about how to make writing a happier more fullfilling process, take a look at my latest book Your Happy First Draft.
-(Mel: Please show book in top left-hand of screen) I don’t sell it in bookstores or via Amazon.
+If you’d like to learn more about how to make writing a happier, more fulfilling process, look at my latest book, Your Happy First Draft.
+I don’t sell it in bookstores or via Amazon.
 The only place to buy it is on my website, link below.

 Links